langchain-ai/langgraph-example/README.md

 We've designed it as a robust server you can run in production at high scale, and also easily test locally.

 ## Getting started

+This project uses `poetry` for dependency management and packaging in Python.

+1. Make sure python3 and pip3 are install and available in your PATH.
+2. Install pipx `python3 -m pip install --user pipx`
+3. Install [poetry](https://python-poetry.org/docs/#system-requirements) `pipx install poetry`
+4. Run `poetry install` to install all the dependencies

+`poetry` creates virtual environment in {cache-dir/virtualenvs}.
+Refer this [doc](https://python-poetry.org/docs/configuration/#cache-dir)

 First, install the `langgraph-cli` package: